PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 Deploying your flow to the `my-push-pool` work pool will ensure that runs that are ready for execution will be submitted immediately, without the need for a worker to poll for them.

+!!! danger "Serverless infrastructure may require a certain image architecture"
+    Note that serverless infrastructure may assume a certain Docker image architecture; for example, Google Cloud Run will fail to run images built with `linux/arm64` architecture.
+If using Prefect to build your image, you can change the image architecture through the `platform` keyword (e.g., `platform="linux/amd64"`).

 ## Putting it all together

 With your deployment created, navigate to its detail page and create a new flow run.
 You'll see the flow start running without ever having to poll the work pool, because Prefect Cloud securely connected to your serverless infrastructure, created a job, ran the job, and began reporting on its execution.